 Days out on Exmoor - Exmoor Ponies in the wild

-One of the best days out on Exmoor when you stay at Woodlands Holidays is seeing Exmoor ponies in the wild on the moor.
-Both Woodleigh Cottage and Woodlands House are just a 10-minute drive away from these beautiful herds of native ponies living and roaming free in the splendour of Exmoor.
+One of the best days out on Exmoor is seeing the gorgeous and rare Exmoor ponies in the wild.
+Just a 10-minute drive from Woodleigh Cottage, these beautiful herds of native ponies living and roaming free in the splendour of Exmoor are a wonderful sight.

 Endangered Exmoor Ponies